Animal sacrifice: Rajput traditions

-Folk Traditions
+Folk traditions

-In some sacred groves of India, particularly in Western Maharashtra, animal sacrifice is practiced to pacify female deities that are supposed to rule the Groves.
+In some sacred groves of India, particularly in western Maharashtra, animal sacrifice is practiced to pacify female deities that are supposed to rule the groves.

 In India, ritual of animal sacrifice is practised in many villages before local deities or certain powerful and terrifying forms of the Devi.
 In this form of worship, animals, usually goats, are decapitated and the blood is offered to deity often by smearing some of it on a post outside the temple.
 For instance, Kandhen Budhi is the reigning deity of Kantamal in Boudh district of Orissa, India.
 Every year, animals like goat and fowl are sacrificed before the deity on the occasion of her annual Yatra/Jatra (festival) held in the month of Aswina (September–October).
 The main attraction of Kandhen Budhi Yatra is Ghusuri Puja.
 Ghusuri means a child pig, which is sacrificed to the goddess every three years.
 Kandhen Budhi is also worshipped at Lather village under Mohangiri GP in Kalahandi district of Orissa, India.
 (Pasayat, 2009:20–24).

 The religious belief of Tabuh Rah, a form of animal sacrifice of Balinese Hinduism includes a religious cockfight where a rooster is used in religious custom by allowing him to fight against another rooster in a religious and spiritual cockfight, a spiritual appeasement exercise of Tabuh Rah.
 The spilling of blood is necessary as purification to appease the evil spirits, and ritual fights follow an ancient and complex ritual as set out in the sacred lontar manuscripts.

-Trantrik Traditions
+Tantrik traditions

 Human sacrifice is also mentioned in Hinduism in the Kalika Purana.
 Chapters 67 through 78 of the text constitute the Rudhiradhyaya, which discusses bali (animal sacrifice) and of Vamacara Tantrism.
 The Rudhiradhyaya section is notable for its uncommon discussion of human sacrifice.
 The text states that a human sacrifice may be performed to please the goddess, but only with the consent of prince before a war or cases of imminent danger.
-However, it was not until 2014 when the National Crime Records Bureau (NCRB) started collecting data on human sacrifice.
+However, it was not until 2014 that the National Crime Records Bureau (NCRB) started collecting data on human sacrifice.
 According to the bureau, there were 51 cases of human sacrifice spread across 14 states between 2014 and 2016.
-The alleged case of human sacrifice was recorded as late as 2020.
+An alleged case of human sacrifice was recorded as late as 2020.